Christian-Leclerc/Capstone-Project-LHL/README.md

 2. The Yard area (or land area)
 3. Total of parkings

 The more younger were the Plex the less total parking and yard area (shown by the red dashed line).
-Thought, using correlation technique, I figured out that Yard area and Totla parking were highly correlated, so I had to eliminate one of them in the final selection.
+Thought, using correlation technique, I figured out that Yard area and Total parking were highly correlated, so I had to eliminate one of them in the final selection.

 To understand the importance of the features, I used Random Forest Classifier.